Syedjunaid23/MY_TASKS/README.md

 - Projects show logged time, target time, active days, streak and the task contributing the most time.
 - Task/project dropdowns are compact floating panels rather than layout-breaking sections.
 - Existing task-to-project linking and project progress logic remain compatible with the V17 database setup.

-## Deployment

-Upload exactly these four files to the root of the GitHub Pages `main` branch:

-- `index.html`
-- `app.js`
-- `styles.css`
-- `README.md`

-No new SQL migration is required for V18.
-Keep the database/RPC setup already applied for V17.

-Login fix: cache-busted app.js to v18 and bound the sign-in handler before other UI listeners.